An entertainingly ambitious albeit incoherent ode to A.I., and those who dare to dream

 “I think we’re going to the moon because it’s in the nature of the human being to face challenges.
 It’s by the nature of his deep inner soul.” – Neil Armstrong

-While the documentary covers a lot of ground in educating viewers on the progress of A.I., most of the scenes depicting the progress in constructing the robot which is meant to replace Pallotta as director are curiously absent from much of the content.
+While the documentary covers a lot of ground in educating viewers on the progress of A.I., most of the scenes depicting the progress in constructing the robot which is meant to replace Pallotta as director are curiously absent of much interesting content.
 Important information is seemingly glossed over, making the audience wonder how involved Pallotta was in this process.
-It certainly would have made for a much more engaging example of the testing nature of human nature if Pallotta was the central narrative presence (beyond his narration) and linked better with the various vignettes of people interacting with new A.I. technology.
-‘More Human Than Human’ is at its most thought-provoking when the filmmakers involved focus on the very real and relatable aspects of mortality in the face of artificial immortality, and specifically the yearning for a greater understanding within our infinitely limited human perspective; as is the crux of the matter for the best speculative fiction.
+It certainly would have made for a much more engaging example of the testing, tenacious qualities of human nature if Pallotta and his experiment were the central narrative presence (beyond his narration) and linked better with the various vignettes of people interacting with new A.I. technology.
+As is the crux of the matter for the best speculative fiction, ‘More Human Than Human’ is at its most thought-provoking when the filmmakers involved focus on the very real and relatable aspects of mortality in the face of artificial immortality, and specifically the yearning for a greater understanding within our infinitely limited human perspective.

 ‘More Human Than Human’ is showing as part of the Transitions Film Festival 2019, running at Cinema Nova until Friday, March 8th.